Adv4nc3d/Carousels/README.md

 # General
-(CSS + jQuery) Carousel and container types as used by Netflix, Disney+, Amazon Video and more.
+Carousel and container types as used by Netflix, Disney+, Amazon Video and more.
+All with responsive design including mouse & touch handling.

+Made with Html, CSS and jQuery.

 - Slide Carousel,
 - Strip Carousel &